yugabyte/yugabyte-db/docs/content/develop/learn/sql-nosql.md

 ## Multi-cloud ready

-It is possible to easily configure YugaByte EE to work with multiple public clouds as well as private datacenters in just a few minutes.
+It is possible to easily configure YugaByte DB EE to work with multiple public clouds as well as private datacenters in just a few minutes.

 ![Geo-distributed](/images/develop/learn/yb-multi-cloud-ready.png)